 For each of the six call topics of the AAL Joint Programme, a list of keywords matching the respective call topic were identified, and the number of use cases that had been assigned each keyword was determined.
 Keywords appearing in many use cases represent system functions or body functions/activities supported by many of the AAL systems described in the use cases, and, therefore, are arguably a good basis for work towards a standardization of use cases as they cover the most frequent themes and project goals.
 Therefore, for each call topic the most frequently used relevant keywords were chosen, and all use case texts related to these keywords were manually re-examined with the goal of condensing them into a new, "representative" use case.
 For this purpose, the individual assistive functions appearing in the use case texts, such as for example "behaviour monitoring", "fall detection", "indoor localization", "intelligent calendar", "outdoor pedestrian navigation" etc. were identified and also sorted by frequency of appearance, to identify the most common ideas on assistive functions for each call topic.
 These were then used as a basis for the selection of the key topic of each representative use case.
 Each representative use case was then also written using the IEC SG5 template structure (which has a narrative text at its core), and also a technical description of each representative use case was developed.
 The full representative use case can be found in Deliverable D2, section 2.4.
-Below, only the narrative texts for the seven representative use cases are reproduced:
+Below, only the narrative texts for the eight representative use cases are reproduced.
+Use cases R07 and R08 were developed/revised as part of the 2016 extension of the project.